-A year into motherhood and I can honestly say that I do not remember what a full night's sleep was like!
-To me, a two hours stretch is a dream; four hours is unheard of luxury.
+That one year into motherhood made me question a lot of things.
+Mainly because of how tired I always felt and I could not remember what a full night's sleep felt like!
+To me, a two hours stretch was a dream; four hours was a luxury.

-• I tend to stay up late some evenings finishing that Netflix show or chatting to a friend.
+I tended to stay up late some evenings finishing that Netflix show or chatting to a friend.

-• If I am tired in the afternoon, I will nap alongside my child and then have a coffee to wake myself up.
+If I was tired in the afternoon, I would nap alongside my child and then have a coffee to wake myself up.

 But why is sleep important?
 Why continuing with my current routine is not sustainable in the long term or good for my health?